pouchdb/pouchdb/CONTRIBUTING.md

 Running PouchDB Tests
 --------------------------------------

-The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984.
+The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984, you can configure this by sending the `COUCH_HOST` env var when running the Node tests or the `dev-server`

 ### Node Tests